 AMD has finally released their 2nd generation Ryzen desktop processors, codenamed as Pinnacle Ridge and are built on the 12nm manufacturing process having Zen+ architecture.
 These include Ryzen 7 and Ryzen 5 processors having model number Ryzen 7 2700X, Ryzen 7 2700, Ryzen 5 2600X and Ryzen 5 2600.
 Here Ryzen 7 2700X and Ryzen 7 2700 are octa-core processors (8-cores) while Ryzen 5 2600X and Ryzen 5 2600 are hexa-core processors with 6-cores.
 These new 2nd Generation Ryzen processors offers significant performance increase over their first-generation counterparts.

-These new second generation Ryzen CPUs come with higher clock speeds and supports the new AMD X470 Chipset which is a new AMD Chipset for AM4 Socket Processors.
+These new second generation Ryzen CPUs come with higher clock speeds and supports the new AMD X470 Chipset and AMD B450 Chipset which are new AMD Chipset for AM4 Socket Processors.
 2nd Gen. Ryzen processors will also work on the AMD 300 series Socket AM4 motherboards but with a BIOS or Firmware update.
 Besides better performance, all these 2nd generation Ryzen processors come with their own cooler (fan & heatsink) which was selectively given in the case of AMD’s first generation Ryzen processors.
 These new set of Ryzen processors are great for gaming, video editing and for building a powerful workstation computer on budget.
 Here in this post I am going to list down the specifications, comparison and major details of these 2nd generation Ryzen processors.

 Note: All these are AM4 Socket processors and requires Socket AM4 motherboard, and a discrete graphics card because they do not come with integrated graphics.
 If you want integrated graphics then you have to look for AMD Ryzen APUs.
 Also, all of them supports XFR 2.0 (Extended Frequency Range), DDR4-2933 memory and can be overclocked to higher frequencies as they are unlocked processors.